 Environmental assessment and management challenges Research topic O&G ORE ccs Effects studies The potential for population level consequences associated with attraction of marine birds to offshore facilities is not well understood including from the perspective of cumulative impacts from multiple sources.
-Impact of light and other attractants from offshore structures on migratory behaviour, breeding and feeding ecology of birds. √ √ ✓ At present, there are no nationally or internationally accepted impact criteria in place for the effects of light on marine turtles during critical life stages.
+Impact of light and other attractants from offshore structures on migratory behaviour, breeding and feeding ecology of birds.
+Particular focus should be placed on attractants that result in a high mortality rate, such as offshore flaring activities. √ √ ✓ At present, there are no nationally or internationally accepted impact criteria in place for the effects of light on marine turtles during critical life stages.
 This leads to the need for precautionary control measures, monitoring and adaptive management to address scientific uncertainty.
-Light impact thresholds (relevant to offshore environments) for assessing the level of artificial light that may be tolerated from multiple sources without disrupting biologically important behaviour of nesting adult marine turtles (including neophytes), seafinding hatchlings and dispersing hatchlings. √ ✓ √ There is a need for best practice methods and instrumentation for measuring the received levels of light in biologically relevant intensities and wavelengths in remote offshore areas.
-Best practice methods and instrumentation for measuring light to assess its effect on birds and marine turtles that can be deployed in remote offshore areas. ✓ ✓ √ Improving monitoring and mitigation t echniques There are limited mitigation measures to further reduce operational lighting if unforeseen unacceptable impacts from artificial light are detected Best practice and novel options for reducing effects of artificial light if impacts to marine turtles during nesting or hatchling seafinding are detected, including options for shrouding and other methods to reduce intensity in biologically relevant bandwidths. √ √ There are limited effective mitigation options for the effects of attraction to offshore facilities Best practice methods for deterring seabirds from roosting and nesting on offshore structures (including consideration of light reduction technologies and non-harmful deterrent techniques). ✓ ✓ ✓
+Light impact thresholds (relevant to offshore environments) for assessing the level of artificial light that may be tolerated from multiple sources without disrupting biologically important behaviour of nesting adult marine turtles (including neophytes) and dispersing hatchlings including seafinding hatchlings and the in-water phase of dispersal. √ √ √ There is a need for best practice methods and instrumentation for measuring the received levels of light in biologically relevant intensities and wavelengths in remote offshore areas.
+Best practice methods and instrumentation for measuring light to assess its effect on birds and marine turtles that can be deployed in remote offshore areas. ✓ ✓ √ Improving monitoring and mitigation t echniques There are limited mitigation measures to further reduce operational lighting if unforeseen unacceptable impacts from artificial light are detected.
+Best practice and novel options for reducing effects of artificial light if impacts to marine turtles during nesting or hatchling seafinding are detected, including options for shielding and other methods to reduce intensity in biologically relevant bandwidths. √ √ √ There are limited effective mitigation options for the effects of attraction to offshore facilities Best practice methods for deterring seabirds from roosting and nesting on offshore structures (including consideration of light reduction technologies and non-harmful deterrent techniques). ✓ ✓ ✓